condo association insurance

 Does condo association insurance cover earthquakes?

 Most of the time, earthquake damage is not covered by condo master policies.
-Board members will have to take out a separate policy to cover property damage as a result of earthquakes.
+Board members will have to obtain a separate policy to cover property damage resulting from earthquakes.

 Working Together